Neurocomputing

 Get in touch

-MaxWell Biosystems’ High-Density microelectrode array (HD-MEA) platforms are ideally suited for neurocomputing applications.
+MaxWell Biosystems’ High-Density Microelectrode Array (HD-MEA) platforms are ideally suited for neurocomputing applications.
 With thousands of addressable electrodes and flexible stimulation capabilities, researchers can deliver precise input patterns and record high-resolution responses across entire networks.
 The HD-MEA’s ultra-high sensitivity enables detection of individual spikes, bursts, and dynamic activity flows, allowing real-time tracking of how networks compute, adapt, and evolve.
 This makes MaxWell Biosystems’ HD-MEA technology a powerful tool for understanding biological computation and building next-generation biohybrid systems.

-Empower bioinspired computing with
+Empowering bioinspired computing with

 HD-MEAs